ocaml/v2.ocaml.org/site/learn/tutorials/up_and_running.md

 ##Editor support for OCaml

-**For Vim and Emacs**, install the merlin system using OPAM:
+**For Vim and Emacs**, install the [merlin](https://github.com/ocaml/merlin) system using OPAM:

 ```
 $ opam install merlin
 ```

-the installation procedure will print instructions on how to link merlin with your editor.
+The installation procedure will print instructions on how to link merlin with your editor.

-For **Visual Studio Code**, the OCaml language server can by installed by OPAM.
+For **Visual Studio Code**, and other editors support the Language Server Protocol, the OCaml language server can by installed with OPAM:

 ```
 $ opam pin add ocaml-lsp-server https://github.com/ocaml/ocaml-lsp.git
 $ opam install ocaml-lsp-server
 ```

-Now, we install the OCaml Platform Visual Studio Code extension.
+Now, we install the OCaml Platform Visual Studio Code extension from the Visual Studio Marketplace.

 Upon first loading an OCaml source file, you may be prompted to select the toolchain in use: pick OCaml the version of OCaml you are using, e.g. 4.11.1 from the list.
+Now, help is available by hovering over symbols in your program:

 ![Visual Studio Code](/img/vscode.png "")